-Arranging travel and documents to bring
+Arranging travel and documents to bring (international students only)

 Costs of travelling to Australia are not included in your course fees and you will need to arrange and pay for your travel to Australia.
-You should plan to arrive in Sydney at least 2 weeks before your course orientation, to give yourself time to settle in.
+You should plan to arrive in Sydney at least 2 weeks before your course orientation, to give vourself time to settle in.